blakewilson/video-background/readme.txt

 To add a video background to a class called **header** add ".header" to the container field. (without the quotes)

-= The Video Background Pro fields are annoying, can I get rid of them? =

-You sure can!
-Simply go to the "Settings > Video Background" menu tab and check the "Hide Muted Pro Fields" checkbox.

 == Screenshots ==

 1. 4 fields?
 That’s it?
 Yep, simply enter in the element you’d like the video background to be in and key in the paths to the video and fallback image.
 Awesome.